Destoma/Diamagnetism-from-Maxwells-Equations/diamagnetismFromMaxwellsEquations/README.md

 ## PyPIC3D Simulation Tool

 PyPIC3D IS NOT MY WORK.
-Please go to https://github.com/uwplasma/PyPIC3D for the official commit of this phenomenal tool.
+Please go to https://github.com/uwplasma/PyPIC3D for the official public commit of this tool.
 Its README is included here for convenience, as a large portion of this project is done with its functionality.

 <div align="center">